mdb/tfmigrate-demo/README.md

   of `local_file.bar` from management in `project-one` to management in `project-two`.
   `tfmigrate` enables teams to codify migrations as HCL, subjecting the migrations to code review and CI/CD, alongside terraform HCL configurations.
+* `.tfmigrate.hcl` is a `tfmigrate` configuration file specifying that `tfmigrate`'s migration history be persisted to `s3://tfmigrate-demo/tfmigrate/history.json`.

 See [PR 2](https://github.com/mdb/tfmigrate-demo/pull/2) for an example GitHub Actions workflow that fails its `tfmigrate plan` step.
 See [PR 3](https://github.com/mdb/tfmigrate-demo/pull/3) for an example